Independent publishers and authors are responsible for acquiring ISBNs or EANs for their books.

 An ISBN (International Standard Book Number), also known as EAN (European Article Number), is a unique thirteen-digit item code provided by your country’s ISBN agency and assigned by publishers to identify the format and edition of a particular title.
-A published book will usually have three different ISBNs—one for the hardcover edition, one for the paperback edition, and one for the digital/ebook edition.
+A published book will have a different ISBN or EAN for each product type—one for the hardcover edition, one for the paperback edition, and one for the digital/ebook edition.
 Retailers and distributors require published titles to have an ISBN/EAN assigned to them for sales and inventory purposes.

-Be sure to use the same ISBN for your book in all sales channels.
-Listing the same book with different ISBNs on multiple distributors may confuse retailers and consumers trying to purchase your book.
+Be sure to use the same ISBN/EAN for your book in all markets.
+Listing the same book with different ISBNs or EANs on multiple websites or with multiple distributors may confuse retailers and consumers wanting to purchase your book.